wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 16 So he prepared his army to go against the host of Britain, in battle array ; and the soldiers of Columbia shouted for the battle.

-17 Now the army of Britain rested upon the plains of Chippawa, and were ready to meet the army of Columbia; they shouted aloud, and inflamed their blood with the strong waters of Jamaica.
+17 Now the army of Britain rested upon the plains of Chippawa, and were ready to meet the army of Columbia ; they shouted aloud, and inflamed their blood with the strong waters of Jamaica.

 18 And they put fire to the black dust of the destroying engines ; and a great noise issued from the mouths thereof.